 The highlight of the home was seeing the room where Poe would have worked on some of his most famous pieces.
 While it’s impossible to know for sure, it is thought that Poe worked on two of his most well-known works, “The Tell-Tale Heart” and “The Raven,” during his brief time in the home.
 To stand in the rooms where these pieces were written was quite exciting.

 Before leaving the area, make sure to check out the raven statue inside the site’s courtyard.
 There is also a very large mural of Edgar Allan Poe on the wall of a building across Green Street from the home.
 In fact, if I’m being honest, the mural might have been my favorite thing about my visit to the Edgar Allan Poe National Historic Site.

 I have mixed feelings about the Edgar Allan Poe National Historic Site.
 As someone who’s always enjoyed his work, I found it fascinating to walk through his home and learn more about his life.
 The museum and video are both very well done and appeal to a variety of interests and age groups.
 However, the home itself is lacking any authentic, or even reproduction, furniture.
 This would have made it much more interesting and easier to imagine life in the home.

 Overall, if you’re interested in the life of Edgar Allan Poe, this is a great place to visit.
-For those less interested, it is worth noting that the home is free to visit, so other than being a little out of the way, there’s no reason to not visit.
+For those less interested, it is worth noting that the historical house in Pennsylvania is free to visit, so other than being a little out of the way, there’s no reason to not visit.

 Visiting the Philly area soon?
 Book your trip now!